Does Sims 3 Have an Open World?

 If you’re looking for a game with a vast open world, you might want to consider other options, such as Grand Theft Auto V or The Elder Scrolls V: Skyrim.
 However, if you’re looking for a game with a more realistic and immersive experience, Sims 3’s open world might be the perfect choice.

-- What cat is Shinx?
+- What is the oldest Steam profile?